-So many of those script consultants turn their noses up at script coverage services, mostly as a way to sort of “poo-poo” the more affordable “script coverage service” in order to show how awesome and necessary their more expensive, more in-depth script consultant services are.
+So many of those script consultants turn their noses up at script coverage services, mostly as a way to sort of “poo-poo” free feedback options as well as affordable script coverage services in order to show how awesome and necessary their more expensive, more in-depth “script consultancy” services are.

-And below, for the first time, I’ve compiled three of our favorite myths about script coverage which are perpetuated by many script consultants.
+Below, for the first time, I’ve detailed three of our favorite myths about script coverage which are perpetuated by many script consultants.
 If you hear any of these from a screenplay consultant, hide your wallet!

-Myth: “Script consulting gives you more than what you get with script coverage”
+Myth: “Script consultants give you more than what you get with script coverage”

-I might be drinking too much beer, but from where I sit, the average struggling screenwriter looking to improve her script usually doesn’t have enough money to buy a round of drinks on Saturday, let alone $1200 to spend on script notes.
+I might be drinking too much beer, but from where I sit, the average struggling screenwriter looking to improve her script usually doesn’t have enough money to buy a round of drinks on Saturday, let alone $1500 to spend on a screenplay consultant.

-I’ve used a couple of these script consultants in the past, and flat out, let me tell you – some of them are decent.
+I’ve hired a few script consultants in my time, and flat out, let me tell you – some of them are decent.

 But what I really needed to improve my script at that point was just a few different perspectives on what was working, and what wasn’t.
 And then a suggestion or two on which direction to go when rewriting.

-I needed a read or two, not a full-blown script consultant / script guru package.
+I needed a read or two, not a full-blown screenplay consultant / script guru package.

-Script coverage offers perspective in a much more affordable way, because for the price of one script consultant going over my script with a fine-toothed comb, I can order script coverage from 5 -10 different script readers, all of which are sure to have totally different backgrounds, (as different humans are wont to do.)
+Script coverage offers perspective in a much more affordable way, because for the price of one script consultant going over my script with a fine-toothed comb, I can order script coverage from multiple script readers, all of which are sure to have totally different backgrounds, (as different humans are wont to do.)

 And each of those readers are going to give me a different take on my script.
 From those different “soundings,” I can choose the script notes I think are coming up in a pattern, and can ignore the rest.